 - Is your school located in a beat zone*?

 - How did you hear about One Indy Program?

 - Please share why you would like to be a One Indy School and how you see Peace Learning Center being a part of your school.

-- Principals of One Indy Schools must attend the mandatory Principal Restorative Practices meeting before signing onto becoming a One Indy School to ensure One Indy program is a fit for the school
+- Principals of One Indy Schools must attend Restorative Practices Level 1 Training before signing onto becoming a One Indy School to ensure One Indy program is a fit for the school

 - One Indy Program schools are study schools where the intent is a mind shift of disciplinary practices from punitive to supportive discipline

 * IMPDs Beat Zones can be found here.

 Restorative Practices Level 1 Trainings: April 9, April 24, or May 2 (all 9:30-4:30)